Sri Lanka sovereign default: Restructuring process

 The re-structuring would apply to bilateral and multilateral debt and sovereign bond holders.
 Domestically sold dollar denominated bonds would be exempt.
 Until a restructuring proposal can be presented arrears would be capitalized and a new debt instrument issued at the same interest rate.
 Creditors could opt to receive suspended payments in Sri Lanka rupees.

+As for the official bilateral creditors, a committee formed by the Paris Club, India and Hungary was formed.
+Other bilaterals negotiate bilaterally with Sri Lanka.